Q: Is there a recommended transition period for 3, 2, 1 and Zero arrow shoes?

 A: All of our shoes that do not include leather and/or suede are vegan and use vegan bonding agents.

 Q: What is the average amount of time it takes to break-in a shoe?

-A: Lucky for you, our shoes require no break-in time at all.
+A: Lucky for you, most of our shoes require no break-in time at all.
 Remove shoes from box, place on feet, go!

 Q: I’m new to minimal shoes which model is best for me?

 A: Transitioning to a more minimal shoe is the most important thing.
 Jumping right into a very minimal shoe (minimal cushioning and/or differential) could lead to injury.
 If you’ve been running or working out in highly cushioned footwear, your feet may have been weakened over time, and your Achilles tendons could be shortened due to a high differential (think in extremes, like a women’s high heeled shoe).
 Visit our transition page or visit a retailer who carries our transition booklet to read more.